gregrickaby/nextjs-blog/README.md

 **Components** - This folder contains all of the components used on the blog, organized by the [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) principle.

 You'll see a folder with the same name as the component.
 For example, the `Title` component is contained in the `components/atoms/Title` folder.

-In addition, the component's styles are located in next to the component, in the form of CSS Modules: `components/atoms/Title/Title.module.css`.
+In addition, the component's styles are located with the component: `components/atoms/Title/Title.module.css`

 **Data** - This folder contains all of the MDX files which is what powers the content on the blog.